security

-Carlo Finance (“Carlo”) handles sensitive consumer financial data.
-We take that responsibility seriously.
-This Security Policy describes the controls we have in place to protect your data, and where we are honest about what is currently implemented versus what is planned as we grow.
+Carlo handles sensitive consumer financial data.
+This policy describes the controls in place today and is honest about what is still planned as we grow.

 We are a pre-launch company with a small team.
 Some of the practices described here are proportional to our current size and will scale as we do.
 Where a control is planned but not yet implemented, we say so explicitly.